 Joan's eyes were scornful.
 "There was no detonator on it," she said.
-"Besides, the detonator is not yet manufactured that will explode that charge.
+"Besides, the

 It's only a bottle of chlorodyne."

 She put her fingers into her mouth, and Sheldon winced as he saw her blow, like a boy, a sharp, imperious whistle - the call she always used for her sailors, and that always made him wince.
 "They're gone up the Balesuna, shooting fish," he explained.
 "But there comes Oleson with his boat's-crew.
-He's an old war-horse when he gets started.
+He's an old warhorse when he gets started.
 See him banging the boys.
 They don't pull fast enough for him."
 "And now what's to be done?" she asked.
 "You've treed your game, but you can't keep it treed."

-"No: but I can teach them a lesson."
+"No; but I can teach them a lesson."

 Sheldon walked over to the big bell.

 "It is all right," he replied to her gesture of protest.
-"My boys are practically all bushmen, while these chaps are salt-water men, and there's no love lost between them.
+"My boys penned in the living-room, complaining to high heaven at his abominable treatment.
+The plantation hands were dancing wardances around the base of every tree and filling the air with abuse and vituperation of their hereditary enemies.
+The skipper are practically all bushmen, while these chaps are salt-water men, and there's no love lost between them.
 You watch the fun."

-He rang a general call, and by the time the two hundred labourers trooped into the compound Satan was once more penned in the living-room, complaining to high heaven at his abominable treatment.
-The plantation hands were dancing war-dances around the base of every tree and filling the air with abuse and vituperation of their hereditary enemies.
-The skipper of the Flibberty-Gibbet arrived in the thick of it, in the first throes of oncoming fever, staggering as he walked, and shivering so severely that he could scarcely hold the rifle he carried.
+He rang a general call, and by the time the two hundred labourers trooped into the compound Satan was once more of the Flibberty-Gibbet arrived in the thick of it, in the first throes of oncoming fever, staggering as he walked, and shivering so severely that he could scarcely hold the rifle he carried.
 His face was ghastly blue, his teeth clicked and chattered, and the violent sunshine through which he walked could not warm him.
+"I'll so sit down, and kilk keep a guard on 'em' he chattered."
 "I'll s-s-sit down, and k-k-keep a guard on 'em," he chattered.
 "D-d-dash it all, I always g-get f-fever when there's any excitement.
 W-w-wh-what are you going to do?"
 "Gather up the guns first of all."
 Under Sheldon's direction the house-boys and gang-bosses collected the scattered arms and piled them in a heap on the veranda.
 The modern rifles, stolen from Lunga, Sheldon set aside; the Sniders he smashed into fragments; the pile of spears, clubs, and tomahawks he presented to Joan.

 "A really unique addition to your collection," he smiled; "picked up right on the battlefield."

-Down on the beach he built a bonfire out of the contents of the canoes, his blacks smashing, breaking, and looting everything they laid hands on.
-The canoes themselves, splintered and broken, filled with sand and coral-boulders, were towed out to ten fathoms of water and sunk.
+Down on the beach he built a bonfire out of the contents of the canoes, his blacks smashing, breaking, and looting everything Sheldon said, as they walked back to the compound.